 #75 Get a little Lost in Paris!

 Of all the free things in Paris on this list, this is probably my favourite activity of all.
 Wander along the Seine, explore the little alleyways of Paris and watch the world go by.
 Besides, what better way to experience local culture and customs and the best of Parisian activities than by seeing them yourself?

 Below, I’m pictured on the Pont Alexandre III.
 It is often hailed as one of the most beautiful bridges in the world.
 Honestly, there are fewer things that are more pleasant than spending an afternoon walking around the city of lights!
 And so, if you’re looking for what to do in Paris, then simply stroll out the door with no end goal in sight and simply see where your feet take you!

 #76 Enjoy free movies at Parc de la Villette

 If you thought that outdoor cinema screenings were a thing of the past, then it’s time to think again!
-Each summer, during July and August in Paris, there are a plethora of movie screenings in Parc de la Villette.
-Though some of them are in French, films are typically screened in their original language, meaning that you may well luck-out and find an English language film.
-Find further details here.
+Each summer, during July and August in Paris, there are a plethora of movie screenings in Parc de la Villette, as well as other outdoor cinemas across Paris.